code16/sharp/docs/guide/entity-authorizations.md

 # Entity authorizations

-We'll already reviewed authorizations for [Commands](commands.md) or [Entity States](entity-states.md).
-Let's see how we can define authorizations for an entity.
+You can check documentation of authorizations for [Commands](commands.md) or [Entity States](entity-states.md).
+Here we are going to see how we can define authorizations for an entity.

 ## Available permissions